woossi0/suite/docs/usermanual/source/intro/installation/war/install.rst

 System requirements
 -------------------

-OpenGeo Suite requires the use of **Java 7**.
+OpenGeo Suite requires the use of **Java 7** or higher.
 You may use either a JRE or a JDK from Oracle or the OpenJDK project.

 .. for reference http://docs.geoserver.org/latest/en/user/installation/java.html